Maintaining a Growing Open Source Project

 - Stage 2: Developers start using your software

 - Stage 3: Project is popular and the go-to solution in its field

 I can’t recommend this enough.
 Go read it.

 To the next level

-When SwiftyStoreKit became popular sometime last year, developers starting opening issues and pull requests on the project.
+When SwiftyStoreKit became popular last year, developers started opening issues and pull requests.